Hepatitis A is inflammation (irritation and swelling) of the liver from the hepatitis A virus.

 Risk factors include:

-- Overseas travel, especially to Asia or South or Central America
+- Overseas travel, especially to Asia, South or Central America, Africa and the Middle East

 - IV drug use